At a Glance

 Students in this focus area study a wide range of consulting topics and learn problem-solving methods involving research and analysis.
 This focus area combines analytics and management courses, such as Management Consulting Practices and Methodologies, Business Intelligence, and Integrated Marketing Communication.

 Students in this focus area develop the entrepreneurial mindset needed to lead businesses of all sizes that create meaningful change in the world.
-Exploring course topics such as innovation, social entrepreneurship, and startup operations, students gain access to AU Center for Innovation resources—and have the opportunity to prepare new venture ideas to apply to the AU Entrepreneurship Incubator.
+Exploring course topics such as innovation, social entrepreneurship, and startup operations, students gain access to Veloric Center for Entrepreneurship resources—and have the opportunity to prepare new venture ideas to apply to the AU Entrepreneurship Incubator.

 Students in the finance focus area will study how organizations make investments and manage risk in an ever-changing economy.
 Courses include Fraud Examination and Litigation Support, International Finance, and Investment Analysis and Portfolio Management.